GsDevKit/GsDevKit_home/docs/installDevKitServer.md

 ## Script to Install both Server and Client

-This script installs both client and server components, and installs and starts a 3.2.9 server named devKit_329, and a todeClient named tode:
+This script installs both client and server components, and installs and starts a 3.2.9 server named *devKit_329*, and a todeClient named *tode*.

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git